pivotal/blog/content/post/interpreting-decision-trees-and-random-forests.md

 <center><em>Figure 1: Iterations of a Decision Tree</em></center>

 ## Decision Tree Contributions
-Let's use the abalone data set as an example.
+Let's use the [abalone data set](https://archive.ics.uci.edu/ml/datasets/abalone) as an example.
 We will try to predict the number of rings based on variables such as shell weight, length, diameter, etc. We will fit a shallow decision tree for illustrative purposes.

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/reg_dt_path.png" class="center">}}
-<center><em>Figure 2: Decision Tree path for number of rings prediction</em></center>
+<center><em>Figure 2: Decision Tree path for predicting number of rings</em></center>

 To predict the number of rings for an abalone, a decision tree will traverse down the tree until it reaches a leaf.
 Each step splits the current subset into two.
 For a specific split, the contribution of the variable that determined the split is defined as the change in mean number of rings.

 For example, if we take an abalone with a shell weight of 0.02 and a length of 0.220, it will fall in the left-most leaf, with a predicted number of rings as 4.4731.
-Shell weight will have a contribution of
+Shell weight will have a contribution of:
 ```
 (7.587 - 9.958) + (5.701 - 7.587) = -4.257
 ```
-Length will have a contribution of
+Length will have a contribution of:
 ```
 (4.473 - 5.701) = -1.228
 ```
 These negative contributions imply that the shell weight and length values for this particular abalone drive its predicted number of rings down.

-We can get these contributions by running the following code:
+We can get these contributions by running the below code.

 ```
 from treeinterpreter import treeinterpreter as ti
 dt_reg_pred, dt_reg_bias, dt_reg_contrib = ti.predict(dt_reg, X_test)
 ```

+The variable `dt_reg` is the sklearn classifier object and `X_test` is a Pandas DataFrame or numpy array containing the features we wish to derive the predictions and contributions from.
 The contributions variable, `dt_reg_contrib`, is a 2d numpy array with dimensions (`n_obs`, `n_features`), where `n_obs` is the number of observations and `n_features` is the number of features.

 We can plot these contributions for a given abalone to see which features most impact its predicted value.

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/contribution_plot_dt_reg.png" class="center">}}
-<center><em>Figure 3: Decision Tree contribution plot for one example</em></center>
+<center><em>Figure 3: Contribution plot for one example (Decision Tree)</em></center>

 We can compare this particular abalone’s contributions to the entire population by using violin plots.

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/contribution_plot_violin_dt_reg.png" class="center">}}
-<center><em>Figure 4: Decision Tree contribution plot with violin for one example</em></center>
+<center><em>Figure 4: Contribution plot with violin for one observation (Decision Tree)</em></center>

 These plots, while insightful, still do not give us a full understanding on how a specific variable affects the number of rings an abalone has.
 Instead, we may plot a given feature's contribution against its values.

-{{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/contribution_plot_violin_dt_reg.png" class="center">}}
-<center><em>Figure 4: Decision Tree contribution plot with violin for one example</em></center>

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/shell_weight_contribution_dt.png" class="center">}}
-<center><em>Figure 5: Decision Tree contribution vs. shell weight plot</em></center>
+<center><em>Figure 5: Contribution vs. shell weight (Decision Tree)</em></center>

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/shucked_weight_contribution_dt.png" class="center">}}
-<center><em>Figure 6: Decision Tree contribution vs. shucked weight plot</em></center>
+<center><em>Figure 6: Contribution vs. shucked weight (Decision Tree)</em></center>

 Now, we can see the number of rings increase with shell weight.
 Shucked weight, on the other hand, has a non-linear, non-monotonic relationship with the number of rings.